asdf-vm/asdf/docs/creating-plugins.md

 #### bin/parse-legacy-file

 This can be used to further parse the legacy file found by asdf.
 If `parse-legacy-file` isn't implemented, asdf will simply cat the file to determine the version.
+The script will be passed the file path as its first argument.

 ### Custom shim templates